Work Package 2: Model Preparation and Linking

 Model preparation

-Each of the three modelling groups will revise their models and update them with the most recent data available.
-Modifications necessary to tackle the topic of the project will be made.
-E.g. the composition of household types in the models will be adjusted to fit the requirements of the project, i.e. household types will be aligned with those defined in Task 1.1 (Work Package 1).
-A list of relevant data, the "interface variables" for model linkage, will be identified.
-A coordination group consisting of all modelling teams shall be set up for this purpose.
-This group will organize exchanges for a better common understanding of the models.
-Potential inconsistencies and data gaps will be identified and addressed.
+Each of the three modelling groups revised their models and update them with the most recent data available.
+Modifications necessary to tackle the topic of the project were made.
+E.g. the composition of household types in the models were adjusted to fit the requirements of the project, i.e. household types were aligned with those defined in Task 1.1 (Work Package 1).
+A list of relevant data, the "interface variables" for model linkage, was identified.
+A coordination group consisting of all modelling teams was set up for this purpose.
+This group organised exchanges for a better common understanding of the models.
+Potential inconsistencies and data gaps were identified and addressed.

 Model linkage